bancha001/bluemix-buildpack-meteor-v2/README.md

     - MongoLab-4d
   instances: 1
 ```
+* Create .cfignore to exclude the path 'local' to be uploaded
+.meteor/local

 * In testmeteor/.meteor folder, open the platforms file then remove the ios and android entries (if there exist)